VU-ASE/actuator-tester/docs/01-overview.md

 # Overview

-This is a stand-alone service which does not take any inputs nor produce any outputs.
-It lets you test the motors and servo over the network through a specified UDP Port.
+This is a service that can test the default [actuator](https://github.com/VU-ASE/actuator) through the the web interface or by accepting JSON objects over a UDP connection.
+It lets you test the motors and servo.

 # Usage